 Electricity consumption is modeled using modified Ecoinvent datasets for the regional electricity grid for Germany and is accounted for in the A3 stage of the life cycle.
 Additionally, GWP impact results modeled with hydroelectricity at the production facility are estimated and reported separately.

 2.10 PACKAGING

-The products are packaged for shipment using plastic, corrugated cartons, wood and steel banding.
+The products are packaged for shipment using plastic, and corrugated cartons.